Chae4ek/mouse-wheel-emulator/README.md

 - [x] You can configure the mouse movement threshold in pixels to control the scroll sensitivity.
 - [x] You can set a **scrolling rule** that defines which axes are used, which direction is scrolled up or down, or even scrolling from a point as from the center of circle.
+- [x] You can use it headless since jnativehook library is AWT independent.

 ## Running